keithhb33/AI-Movie-Shorts/README.md

 # AI-Movie-Shorts
-Turn Full Movies into AI-Generated Movie Trailers/Summaries Using ChatGPT
+Turn Full Movies into AI-Generated Movie Trailers/Summaries Using AI.

 IGNORE ALL FILES AND DIRECTORIES EXCEPT: "output", "movies", and "main.py"